vchavkov/fork-oneuptime/InfrastructureAgent/README.md

 oneuptime-infrastructure-agent start
 ```

-Once its up and running you should see the metrics on the OneUptime Dashboard.
+Once its up and running you should see the metrics on the CBSUptime Dashboard.

 ### Stopping the agent